AxelWalthelm/ContourTracing/README.md

 Pavlidis' algorithm also has problems "capturing inside corners".

 [Pavlidis' algorithm](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#alg)
-seems to have been designed to only trace the outermost outer contour and start on the first pixel of the contour that is found when scanning the image in memory order &mdash;
+seems to have been designed to only trace the outermost outer contour and start on the first foreground pixel that is found when scanning the image in memory order &mdash;
 so technically speaking this point is the only valid start point.

 **FECTS can start on any pixel edge of the contour**, no matter if it is an outer contour or an inner contour.